Dr. Timothy J. Smith

 Since 2007, he has also travelled to France numerous times having initiated a study of Mexican immigrants and ex-patriots using a framework of an “ontology of belonging” to explore the ways in which immigrants construct their understandings of national identity and community from abroad, in addition to the multiple pathways through which they maintain ties to their natal communities.
 His interest in the project has been driven by a desire to move beyond the debate of area studies vs. globalization and build off of the rich scholarship on Latin American immigrants throughout the western hemisphere by looking to Europe.
 In particular, he has been working with a small community in southern France and exploring self-identification, experience, and coping mechanisms of Mexican nationals as they negotiate ever-changing (and increasingly draconian) French immigration policies and the growing instability of employment for foreign nationals following the global economic crisis of recent years.

-Starting in 2013, he (along with fellow collaborator, Dr. Cameron Lippard of the Department of Sociology) he has been involved with a new project looking at economic hardships and coping mechanisms, and how both inform emergent identities among Mexican immigrant farmworkers in Christmas tree farms in five counties in western North Carolina.
+Since 2013, he (along with fellow collaborator, Dr. Cameron Lippard of the Department of Sociology) has been involved with a new project looking at economic hardships and coping mechanisms, and how both inform emergent identities among Mexican immigrant farmworkers in Christmas tree farms in five counties in western North Carolina.
 With the help of four research assistants, their goal is to conduct an ethnographic study of economic indicators, coping and mobility strategies, as well to collect descriptive narratives of the lived experiences of Mexican immigrants who find employment in one of the most economically depressed regions of the United States.

 He has lived in New Orleans, Phoenix, Cottonwood, Albany, Guatemala, Boston, New York, Champaign, Tampa, Princeton, and Boone.
 On the global front, he has spent time in Switzerland, Guatemala, England, Italy, Greece, France, Honduras, Mexico, Ireland, Ecuador, Panama, Colombia, and Spain (in addition to cost-effective 8-hour layovers in the Toronto and Copenhagen airports).
 Before coming to Appalachian State University in the Fall of 2008, he was Visiting Assistant Professor of Humanities and American Studies at the University of South Florida (2006-2008), where he was also the Associate Director of the Institute for the Study of Latin America and the Caribbean (2005-2006) as well as the Graduate Studies Advisor and also taught classes for the Department of Anthropology.
 At the University of Illinois at Urbana-Champaign, he was the Associate Director of the Center for Latin American and Caribbean Studies (2004-2005) as well as the Graduate Studies Advisor and also taught for the Department of Anthropology.
 In 2012, he taught a seminar at Princeton University as a Visiting Assistant Professor in the Department of Anthropology and Visiting Research Scholar for the Program in Latin American Studies, and held a guest appointment with the Office of Population Research.